paulkernfeld/wasm-math-experiment/README.md

 # TODO

 - wasm-pack watch functionality
-- File or watch issue for uninitialized types
 - Can we separate allocation from computation?
-- Read in a CSV file
 - Return errors to JS
 - Generate some plots
 - Fix dumb JS vulnerabilities